shanonplace/Contentful-Lottie-Viewer/README.md

 The command guides you through the deployment process and asks for all required arguments.
 Read [here](https://www.contentful.com/developers/docs/extensibility/app-framework/create-contentful-app/#deploy-with-contentful) for more information about the deployment process.

-#### `npm run upload-ci`

-Similar to `npm run upload` it will upload your app to contentful and activate it.
-The only difference is
-that with this command all required arguments are read from the environment variables, for example when you add the upload command to your CI pipeline.

-For this command to work, the following environment variables must be set:

-- `CONTENTFUL_ORG_ID` - The ID of your organization
-- `CONTENTFUL_APP_DEF_ID` - The ID of the app to which to add the bundle
-- `CONTENTFUL_ACCESS_TOKEN` - A personal [access token](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/personal-access-tokens)

 ## Libraries to use